Private Professional Patient Advocates Week

 private advocates the way some families regard

-private schools.
-When a patient faces difficult
+Likewise, when a patient faces difficult

 debilitation or a life-compromising (or ending)